sudaidai/python-learning/README.md

 - [Database Connectivity](advanced-topics/database-connectivity.md): Interacting with databases using Python.
 - [Testing and Debugging](advanced-topics/testing-and-debugging.md): Best practices for testing and debugging Python code.

-## Contributing
-If you'd like to contribute to this Python learning repository, please refer to the [contribution guidelines](CONTRIBUTING.md) for details on how to get involved.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute the content for personal or educational purposes.